-Journal of Atmospheric and Oceanic Technology (JTECH)publishes research describing instrumentation and methodologies used in atmospheric and oceanic research, including remote sensing instruments, measurements, validation, and data analysis techniques from satellites, aircraft, balloons, and surface-based platforms; in situ instruments, measurements, and methods for data acquisition, analysis, and interpretation; data assimilation for numerical models; and information systems and algorithms.
+The Journal of Atmospheric and Oceanic Technology (JTECH)publishes research describing instrumentation and methods used in atmospheric and oceanic research, including remote sensing instruments; measurements, validation, and data analysis techniques from satellites, aircraft, balloons, and surface-based platforms; in situ instruments, measurements, and methods for data acquisition, analysis, and interpretation and assimilation in numerical models; and information systems and algorithms.

 Articles: Full length, up to 7500 words or 26 double-spaced pages of text (not including abstract, references, figure and table lists, and figures).

 Expedited Contributions: Shorter articles with an expedited peer-review and publication cycle, limited to 2500 words (approximately nine double-spaced text pages), not including abstract, references, figure and table lists, and figures, and no more than a combined total of six figures and tables.
 Multipart papers are not allowed.
 For Expedited Contributions the Editor will expedite the review process and the AMS Publications Department will accelerate manuscript preparation for publication in final form.
 Authors will have a deadline of four weeks to complete revisions.
 Expedited Contributions should be published 4–7 weeks after final acceptance.
 If the manuscript grows beyond the maximum length or figure criteria specified above during the review and revision, the Editor will decide if the paper remains an Expedited Contribution or becomes a regular article.
 If, however, the paper requires a second round of reviews, the contribution must move out of the expedited contributions category and will be considered as a regular article.